Facebook, Instagram face technical problems again | DW | 08.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Users are facing problems accessing the social media giant's apps and services for the second time in a week.
+Users have been facing issues accessing the social media giant's apps and services for the second time in a week.
+The company said a configuration change was behind the outage, which is under control.

 Facebook and Instagram recently suffered an hours-long outage triggered by an error during routine maintenance